For three years, she was fidgeting and shaking in class. Unable to keep her body at rest.

 “It’s like a silent epidemic,” Denardis says.
 “Nobody is talking about this and people are suffering in silence.”

 High price for diagnosis

 In Muskoka, Denardis decided to go to a private clinic to receive an ADHD assessment.
-According to Dr. Heather Patterson, a psychiatrist at the Dal’s Student Health and Wellness Centre, assessments can generally range from $950 for just an ADHD assessment to $2,800 for a full psycho-educational assessment that examines learning disabilities as well as ADHD.
+According to Heather Patterson, a registered psychologist at the Dal’s Student Health and Wellness Centre, assessments can generally range from $950 for just an ADHD assessment to $2,800 for a full psycho-educational assessment that examines learning disabilities as well as ADHD.

 Denardis’s test cost $2,500.

 “The question isn’t, ‘why is it so expensive?’
 The question is, ‘why doesn’t this get done in the public system?’” says Corkum.